hoixw/SmartFrameDownloader/README.md

 ## Contents / How to Use
 The main file is `tampermonkey.js`, which is the code for the Tampermonkey script.
 Many detailed tutorials explaining how to install a Tampermonkey script can be found online.
 For Chrome users, note that TamperMonkey requires 'Developer Mode' to be enabled to function, as of recent Manifest V3 Updates.
 A guide on how to do this can be found [here](https://www.tampermonkey.net/faq.php?locale=en#Q209).

 The script will display a nice button if a smart-frame is detected, and clicking it will download the image.
-Note that it will refresh the page and take a few seconds for the image to actually download — but it will download nonetheless.

 ## Licence
 This project is under the MIT License.